About 3DS

 Since the 3DS authentication process runs before authorizations, you can take advantage of the data contained in these webhooks to improve your authorization decisioning logic.
 To get the most out of 3DS, we strongly recommend that card programs incorporate the outcome of 3DS authentications into their authorization decisioning.

-object in the ASA request contains data indicating the outcome of the 3DS authentication.
-Refer to this documentation for the latest information.
+When a 3DS authentication takes place, the cardholder_authentication object in the ASA request contains data indicating the outcome of the 3DS authentication.
+To view the full data, refer to our API specification.
 A few key fields to note:

-: Unique identifier you can use to match a given 3DS authentication (available via thethree_ds_authentication.created
+• three_ds_authentication_token: Unique identifier you can use to match a given 3DS authentication (available via the three_ds_authentication.created event webhook) and the subsequent authorization

 Remember: even if 3DS authentication has taken place and liability has shifted, you still have the ability to decline the authorization via ASA to protect your card program in the case of suspected fraud.